 Rose with shoots at level with medium surface

 African violet leaf laid directly in surface of medium

->

-> *depending on the plant used, it is important to check and find out how it should be placed in the medium
+* Depending on the plant used, it's important to check and find out how it should be placed in the medium.

->

-> Replace the lid/cap and close tightly
+Replace the lid/cap and close tightly

 This procedure will result in the development of a callus, which then produces shoots after a few weeks.
 Once the shoots develop, then the plant section may be placed in the right environment (well lit, warmth etc) for further growth.

 * Plant materials should be sterilized so as to remove any bacteria or spores that may be present.